School of Humanities, Language and Global Studies

 +44 (0) 1772 89 3114

-Dr Jonathan Colman is a historian of US and British foreign policies, including the role of embassies and foreign ministries, during the twentieth century.
-He has published three monographs – including one placing the Cuban Missile Crisis of 1962 in an international perspective – and numerous articles in leading peer-reviewed journals.
-He is now writing a biography of the British diplomat Frank Roberts, who over a four-decade career occupied important posts in London and abroad, and was involved in the origins and diplomacy of the Second World War, postwar planning, Cold War containment policy, transatlantic cooperation, and European integration.
-Jonathan would be would be delighted to supervise research students exploring the international history of the twentieth century, especially the Cold War.
+Dr Jonathan Colman is a historian who focuses mainly on US and British foreign policies, including the role of embassies and foreign ministries, from the late 1930s until the end of the Cold War.
+He has published three monographs – including one placing the Cuban Missile Crisis of 1962 in a wide international perspective – and numerous articles in leading peer-reviewed journals.
+He is now completing a monograph about the eminent British diplomat Sir Frank K. Roberts.

 The Cuban Missile Crisis: Origins, Course, and Aftermath (Edinburgh University Press, 2016).

 Jonathan’s work has received funding from the British Academy and other organisations.

 Jonathan has presented papers at numerous professional conferences, including those of the British International Group and the Transatlantic Studies Association.

 Jonathan has supervised or examined seven PhDs.
 He would be delighted to supervise research on British and US foreign policies, the role of ambassadors and diplomatic institutions, and the history of international relations more generally, especially from the 1930s to the collapse of the Soviet Union in 1991.

 Peer referee for Continuum/Bloomsbury, Diplomacy and Statecraft, International History Review, The Journal of Transatlantic Studies, Pearson Education, Manchester University Press, and other journals and publishers.

 Jonathan is now working on two main research projects: the first is a biography of the British diplomat Sir Frank K. Roberts, and the second explores the literature of the Cuban Missile Crisis.